 New member, John Harrison i his Austin Healey 100/4.
 Photo - JT

-The cars were on average 2–4 seconds slower per lap than they were to be in the race, and I would guess that this was as a result of drivers acquainting themselves with the circuit in slightly damp conditions, so they were actually not that far off their subsequent race pace.
+The cars were, on average, 2–4 seconds slower per lap than they were to be in the race, and I would guess that this was as a result of drivers acquainting themselves with the circuit in slightly damp conditions, so they were actually not that far off their subsequent race pace.
 There was a late substitution of drivers for one of the MGA Twin Cams.
-Neil Burnside reported that his wife., Nicola was feeling very unwell and could he substitute ……. erm, Nick Finburgh!
+Neil Burnside reported that his wife, Nicola, was feeling very unwell and could he substitute ……. erm, Nick Finburgh?
 Now, some of us know Nick; he is quite a well-known and quick driver of historic cars.
 Strictly speaking, we should have gone around and obtained agreement from all the other drivers to this change but that is actually a pretty impractical process when the cars are scattered throughout the paddock and many of the drivers are not with their cars for much of the time, anyway.
-It was a long way to bring a car to have it sitting in perfectly good raceworthy condition in the paddock, unraced, and in my head I could hear the collective agreement of our very good natured FISCAR drivers and your committee agreed to the request!
+It was a long way to pay an entry fee to bring a car and have it sitting in perfectly good raceworthy condition in the paddock, unraced!
+In my head I could hear the collective agreement of our very good natured FISCAR drivers and your committee agreed to the request!
 Nick was to start from the back although that was pretty much where the car had qualified anyway and we knew, of course, that he would make good progress in the race.

 Leigh Sebba’s Flat Red heads onto the circuit, although I think that this is probably Peter Cole driving.
 Photo - JT